 Know Your Rights

-Most graduate workers and faculty at both private and public universities have the legal right to join or support a union and to engage in collective bargaining.
+Most academic workers at both private and public universities have the legal right to join or support a union and to engage in collective bargaining.
 The National Labor Relations Board (NLRB) now requires most employers to post a notice advising employees of their rights under the National Labor Relations Act (NLRA).
+If you have specific questions about your labor rights you can email us at email@example.com.

 Under the NLRA, workers have the right to: